 5. Status and Social Signals

-While not everyone cares about displaying a badge, some users enjoy the subtle flex of showing they’re premium subscribers.
+While not everyone cares about displaying a badge, some users appreciate the subtle signal of being premium subscribers.

-• The Snapchat+ star badge can be a small but meaningful way of signaling loyalty to the app or standing out in chat lists.
+- The Snapchat+ star badge can be a small but meaningful way to signal loyalty to the app or stand out in chat lists.

 6. Supporting the App

-There are users who genuinely appreciate Snapchat and are happy to support it financially, especially if they spend a lot of time on the app.
-For these users, Snapchat+ is a way to both enjoy extra features and give back to the platform.
+Some users genuinely appreciate Snapchat and are willing to support it financially, especially if they spend significant time on the app.
+For these users, Snapchat+ is a way to enjoy extra features while giving back to the platform.

 People subscribe to Snapchat Plus for a mix of practical, aesthetic, social, and personal reasons.
-What’s important to know is that most of these features are optional to display, meaning you won’t always know who’s using Snapchat Plus just by looking.
+It’s important to note that most of these features are optional, so you won’t always know who’s using Snapchat Plus by looking.

 Is It Creepy to Check If Someone Has Snapchat Plus?